paritee/Paritee.StardewValley.FarmAnimals/README.md

 | 14 | `<Show Different Texture>` | Used for indicating an animal with a secondary texture (ex. `Sheep`) when ready for harvest.
 Accepts true/false.
 Animals that have this set to `true` must also have a `ShearedType` asset loaded. | `false` |
 | 22 | `<Harvest Tool>` | The [tool](https://stardewvalleywiki.com/Tools) required to harvest from animals with the `tool` harvest type, `-1` for animals with the `none` harvest type and  `null` otherwise | `Milk Pail` |

-#### Automatic
+#### Lay

-Animals with the `automatic` harvest type will spawn their produce inside of their animal homes each day.
+Animals with the `lay` harvest type will spawn their produce inside of their animal homes each day.

 | Index | Value |
 | --- | --- |